Skip to content

 author = {Jin Gyu Lee and Stephan Trenn and Hyungbo Shim},

-url = {https://stephantrenn.net/wp-content/uploads/2019/07/Preprint-LTS190719.pdf, Preprint},
+url = {https://stephantrenn.net/wp-content/uploads/2022/08/LeeTren22.pdf, Paper

-date = {2019-07-19},
+date = {2022-07-01},

-abstract = {In this paper, we introduce a nonlinear time-varying coupling law, which can be designed in a fully decentralized manner and achieves approximate synchronization with arbitrary precision, under only mild assumptions on the individual vector fields and the underlying graph structure.
-The proposed coupling law is motivated by the funnel control studied in adaptive controls under the observation that arbitrary precision synchronization can be achieved for heterogeneous multi-agent systems by the high-gain coupling, and thus, we follow to call our coupling law as `(node-wise) funnel coupling.'
-By getting out of the conventional proof technique in the funnel control study, we now can obtain even asymptotic or finite-time synchronization with the same funnel coupling law.
-More interestingly, the emergent collective behavior that arises for a heterogeneous multi-agent system when enforcing arbitrary precision synchronization by the proposed funnel coupling law, has been analyzed in this paper.
+abstract = {In this paper, we introduce a nonlinear time-varying coupling law, which can be designed in a fully decentralized manner and achieves approximate synchronization with arbitrary precision, under only mild assumptions on the individual vector fields and the underlying (undirected) graph structure.
+The proposed coupling law is motivated by the so-called funnel control method studied in adaptive control under the observation that arbitrary precision synchronization can be achieved for heterogeneous multi-agent systems by a high-gain coupling; consequently we call our novel synchronization method ‘(node-wise) funnel coupling.’
+By adjusting the conventional proof technique in the funnel control study, we are even able to obtain asymptotic synchronization with the same funnel coupling law.
+Moreover, the emergent collective behavior that arises for a heterogeneous multi-agent system when enforcing arbitrary precision synchronization by the proposed funnel coupling law, is analyzed in this paper.
+In particular, we introduce a single scalar dynamics called ‘emergent dynamics’ which describes the emergent synchronized behavior of the multi-agent system under funnel coupling.
+Characterization of the emergent dynamics is important because, for instance, one can design the emergent dynamics first such that the solution trajectory behaves as desired, and then, provide a design guideline to each agent so that the constructed vector fields yield the desired emergent dynamics.
+We illustrate this idea via the example of a distributed median solver based on funnel coupling.},

 keywords = {},